BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 ## Register

 Let's see how to register a new user in the application.
-You can test the registration using Curl or Postman.
+You can test the registration using cURL or Postman.

 Use the following endpoint for registration: